27 Different Types of Flies in Wisconsin

 2. Scorpionfly

-Scorpionfly(Panorpa Spp) is also on our list of types of flies in Wisconsin.
+Scorpionfly(Panorpa Spp) is also on Wisconsin’s list of types of flies.
 A male Scorpionfly’s curled “tail” has a protrusion that resembles a stinger at the tip.

-Although the relationship is only aesthetic and not practical, its resemblance to scorpion tails is what gave rise to their common moniker.
+Although the relationship is only aesthetic and not practical, its resemblance to scorpion tails gave rise to their common moniker.

-After pursuing a willing female with an acceptable gift of food and enticing her with his pheromone, it is employed during mating to fertilize eggs inside of her.
+After pursuing a willing female with an acceptable gift of food and enticing her with his pheromone, it is used to fertilize eggs inside her during mating.
 The hump at the tip of the abdomen is absent in females.

-The wings have dark bands and markings on them, and both sexes are brown with large beaks.
+The wings have dark bands and markings; both sexes are brown with large beaks.

 They undergo a full metamorphosis to develop into winged adults.
 While some overwinter as pups, others do so as adults.